DaniFojo/2022-image-enhancing-project/README.md

 <img src="figs/synthetic-dataset.PNG"/>

-And we have created our own set of 5 normal light images with their corresponding 2 darkened versions in two different ways: one synthetically darkened with an editing software and one directly taken with the same camera but with low exposition:
+And we have created our own set of 5 normal light images with their corresponding 2 darkened versions in two different ways: one synthetically darkened with an editing software and one directly taken with the same camera but with low exposure:

 <img src="figs/1.png" />
 <img src="figs/1_synthetic.png" />